trans-travel/trans-travel/us/tx.md

 ## Drag / Performance / Cross-dressing Laws

  * Texas does not have a drag/cross-dressing law.
- * A law, which will take effect on Sept.
-1, 2023, has vague language that will ban "sexually oriented performances" where a child might be able to view it and may be used against drag performers.
+ * A law has vague language that will ban "sexually oriented performances" where a child might be able to view it and may be used against drag performers.
 This law is being [challenged in court](https://www.washingtonblade.com/2023/08/04/lgbtq-activists-sue-to-block-texas-new-drag-law/).

 ## Air Travel